Tuition fees

 Admission fee: 10,000 DKK

-The programme tuition fee depends on your enrolment status and choice of elective courses.
+The programme tuition fee depends on your choice of elective courses.
 Individual course fees are higher if you are not enrolled on the Master of Medicines Regulatory Affairs.

 Please find the specific course fees under each course.